Menu

 Bridgeville DE 19933

 Recently retired, since 2008 Barry M. Weissman CDFA™, Certified Divorce Financial Analyst, has been Principal and Owner of Barry M. Weissman & Associates, d.b.a.
 The Financials of Divorce: Marriage and Family Mediation.
 For 30 years prior, Mr. Weissman was a fee-only financial advisor and estate planner.
-Prior to that Mr. Weissman was Series 7 licensed as a registered representative; his U-4 can be found on the SEC website.
-Mr. Weissman did not renew his Series 7 and licenses in Life & Health Insurance in the late 1980s.
+Prior to that Mr. Weissman was Series 7 licensed as a registered representative, Stifel Nicolaus St. Louis, MO; his U-4 can be found on the SEC website.
+Mr. Weissman did not renew his Series 7 and licensing in Life & Health Insurance in the late 1980s.

 For more information or if you have any questions please call: (314) 223-2661